kozko2001/neovim-config/README.md

 # neovim-config

-Followed the Youtube series of [https://www.youtube.com/playlist?list=PLhoH5vyxr6Qq41NFL4GvhFp-WLd5xzIzZ](neovim from scratch).
+Followed the Youtube series of [Zneovim from scratch](https://www.youtube.com/playlist?list=PLhoH5vyxr6Qq41NFL4GvhFp-WLd5xzIz).
 Here are some notes I took :)

 To install just clone the repository into `~/.config/nvim/`